4 Ways to Make Your Clinic Stand Out

 A TPI certification allows clinicians to provide golf-specific rehabilitation and training.
 If golf is a popular sport in your area, this type of program would put your clinic at the top of local athletes’ and coaches’ minds.

 Another point to consider when adding new services is your clinic staff.
 Perhaps someone on your team has or is working toward a certification that lends itself to a specialized program.
+In this case, you can develop a new program that helps clients while letting your staff develop their skillset.

 Of course, you may decide that the best program for your clinic is one that doesn’t necessarily match the expertise of your current staff.
 If this is the case, you have two options.
 You can provide training by finding acceptable certifications or CEU programs.
 Or, you can hire new staff members with the skillset you need.